Peng Shuai

 Peng won a gold medal at the 2010 Asian Games, defeating Akgul Amanmuradova in the singles final.
-At the 2013 Wimbledon Championships, Peng won her first major title in doubles, with Hsieh Su-wei of Taiwan.
-She also won the women’s doubles title at the 2014 French Open with Hsieh.
-Her best performance at a major in singles came at the 2014 US Open where she reached the semifinals, becoming the third Chinese tennis player in history to make a Grand Slam semifinal after Zheng Jie and Li Na.
+At the 2013 Wimbledon Championships, Peng won her first major title, in women's doubles with Hsieh Su-wei.
+She also won the women's doubles title at the 2014 French Open with Hsieh.
+Her best performance at a major in singles came at the 2014 US Open where she reached the semifinals, becoming the third Chinese tennis player in history to reach a major semifinal after Zheng Jie and Li Na.

-Peng is known for playing with two hands on both sides and hits very flat.
-She has defeated many top-10 and top-5 players, including Kim Clijsters, Martina Hingis, Amélie Mauresmo, Anastasia Myskina, Elena Dementieva, Francesca Schiavone, Jelena Janković, Agnieszka Radwańska, Marion Bartoli, and Vera Zvonareva.
+Peng was known for playing with two hands on both sides and hitting very flat.
+She defeated many top-10 and top-5 players, including Kim Clijsters, Martina Hingis, Amélie Mauresmo, Anastasia Myskina, Elena Dementieva, Francesca Schiavone, Jelena Janković, Agnieszka Radwańska, Marion Bartoli, and Vera Zvonareva.

-On November 2, 2021, Peng posted on Weibo accusing Zhang Gaoli, a retired Vice Premier of China, of sexually assaulting her three years earlier.
-Peng and Zhang had purportedly been involved in an extramarital affair both before and after the incident, and their relationship ended shortly before her post.
-Information about her story was censored by the Chinese government.
-Afterwards, Peng disappeared from public view in what was suspected to be a forced disappearance.
-She showed up in state media two weeks later for appearances that observers believed to have been staged in response to foreign inquiries.
-E-mails and interview publications have depicted her denying that she made the accusation of sexual assault.
-The incident elicited international concern over her safety, whereabouts, and ability to communicate freely.
-The WTA suspended all events in China.
-The return of WTA tournaments to China in 2023 will hinge on a resolution to the Peng Shuai issue, with the governing body of the women’s game telling Reuters.
+In November 2021, in what was suspected to be a forced disappearance, Peng disappeared after making a post on Weibo.
+It detailed a long-term affair involving Zhang Gaoli, a retired Chinese Vice Premier, who was reportedly accused of sexually assaulting her.
+The news became widely censored in China.
+International concerns for Peng grew, and the WTA suspended all its events in the country.
+Peng has made limited public appearances since the incident and announced her retirement from professional tennis.
+Although unsatisfied with the case, the WTA announced that it would return to China in 2023.